-The first post in this series (link) specified two alternative hypotheses about Christian origins based on Carrier’s work.
+The first post in this series (link) specified two alternative hypotheses about Christian origins taken from Carrier’s work.
 The next step in a Bayesian-style analysis is to compare the plausibility of the contending hypotheses based on general background information, before examining how more specific evidence about Jesus’ historical or mythical status might change the relative plausibilities.

 Step 2: assessing an initial plausibility from background information